Do Kernel and Neural Embeddings Help in Training and Generalization?: Numerical Analysis

 which are normalized such that $\sum_{i=0}^{n-1}(\mathbf v_i^{T}\mathbf y)^2=1$.

-The results show that using kernels yield a better alignment of the projections with the top eigenvalues, leading to faster convergences.
+The results show that using kernels yields a better alignment of the eigenvectors belonging to the largest eigenvalues and the target labels, leading to faster convergences.
 In other words, with kernels, we attain larger $(\mathbf v_i^{T}\mathbf y)^2$'s for top eigenvalues.